MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

 To manually override the user agent, use the following steps.

 1. Open the **Network Conditions** drawer.
-1. Turn off the **Select automatically** checkbox.
+1. Clear the **Select automatically** checkbox.
-1. Choose a user agent option from the menu, or enter a custom one in the text box.
+1. Choose a user agent option from the menu, or enter a custom user agent in the text box.

 ## Set user agent client hints